nickshim06/NiqShim/README.md

-# A simple website describing everything about myself
+# A simple website describing things I do